 Prep a large platter or baking sheet with parchment paper.
 You will need this to place the dipped fruit on to set (but not stick) for a few minutes.

-To a small saucepan clip on a candy thermometer.
+To make the sugar water, use a small saucepan and clip on a candy thermometer.
 Add the sugar and water, and stir to dissolve.
 Turn the stove on medium-high heat to bring the mixture to a boil.
 Stir occasionally as the sugar mixture comes to high heat and begins to bubble and thicken.

 Continue to stir the sugar about every minute or so.
 This helps it not crystallize on the sides of the pot and keeps the heat evenly distributed for the candy thermometer to read it accurately.